servo/servo/tests/wpt/web-platform-tests/docs/_writing-tests/testdriver.md

 NB: presently, testdriver.js only works in the top-level test browsing context (and not therefore in any frame or window opened from it).

-### action_sequence
-Usage: `test_driver.action_sequence(actions)`
- * `actions`: an array of `Action` objects

-This function causes a sequence of actions to be sent to the browser.
-It is based of the [WebDriver API](https://w3c.github.io/webdriver/#actions).
-The action can be a keyboard action, a pointer action or a pause.
-It returns a `Promise` that resolves after the actions have been sent or rejects if an error was thrown.

 ### bless

 Usage: `test_driver.bless(intent, action)`